DefJia/Documents_in_Markdown/English_Notes/Linguistic.md

   - Message - poetic
   - Code - metalingual
   - Contact - phatic
-- Halliday
+- Halliday++
   - Ideational function
-      - Language is used to organize understand, and express our experience of the world and f our own consciousness
+      - Language is used to organize understand, and express our experience of the world and for our own consciousness
       - We can say that ideational function can be used to construct a model of experience and logical relations
       - Subfunctions
           - Experimental function